NK Osijek

 Nogometni klub Osijek (Osijek Football Club), commonly referred to as NK Osijek (/hr/), is a Croatian professional football club from Osijek.
-Founded in 1947, it was the club from Slavonia with the most seasons in the Yugoslav First League and, after the independence of Croatia in 1992, it is one of the four clubs that have never been relegated from the Croatian First League, with the others being Dinamo Zagreb, Hajduk Split and Rijeka.
+They compete in the Croatian Football League (HNL), the top tier of Croatian football.
+Founded in 1947, it was the club from Slavonia with the most seasons in the Yugoslav First League and, after the independence of Croatia in 1992, it is one of the four clubs that have never been relegated from the HNL, with the others being Dinamo Zagreb, Hajduk Split and Rijeka.

 History

 1947–1976

 NK Osijek was founded on 27 February 1945 as NK Udarnik on the tradition of banned JŠK Slavija Osijek, which was founded in 1916 and played in the first Yugoslavia League seven times between 1923 and 1941.
 In 1946, the club had been merged with Jedinstvo and changed its name to NK Slavonija.
 The conventional anniversary of the club is considered to be the following year on 27 February 1947, when NK Slavonija and NK Bratstvo merged to form FK Proleter.
 The first match played under that name comes the 16th of March of that same year, when Proleter beat city rivals Mladost by five goals to nil.
 The first competition in which the club participated in was the Osječko Okružno Prvenstvo, along with four other teams.
 The club got into the second national league soon after.
 Proleter achieved placement into the Yugoslav First League in 1953, having won the so-called Croato-Slovenian League.
 The best players from that side were Andrija Vekić, Franjo Rupnik, Dionizije Dvornić and Franjo Majer.
 Proleter played in the First League for three seasons, but were then relegated to the second division.

 Proleter moved to current Gradski vrt stadium in autumn 1958 and changed its name to Slavonija as part of the unifying process of the boxing, athletics and Olympic lifting club in a newly founded sports association in 1962.
 It still plays in the second league.
 Five years later the association is disbanded and the club took on the name NK Osijek.
 The then-colours red and blue were switched to current colours blue and white.

 In 1970, Osijek won the 2nd North League Championship.
 However, Borac Banja Luka beat them in the promotion play-offs.
 One year later, Bijelo-plavi tried for promotion again, winning in a penalty shoot-out against Rijeka, but end up being stopped by Vardar.
 The next time Osijek reached the promotion play-offs was in 1973.
 It went to the final round, beating FC Prishtina.
 Following their victory, NK Osijek was set to meet NK Zagreb at Stadion Maksimir in Zagreb.
 A record-breaking 64,129 tickets were sold with approximately 20,000 of them going to Osijek supporters.
 NK Zagreb proved victorious on the day, winning via a penalty shoot-out following a 2–2 draw after 90 minutes, Osijek denied promotion for a third time in four years.